Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Average effects with a misspecified exposure

 where $\bW\sim\RCT(\pi)$.
-If the exposure mappings are accurate enough such that
+If the exposure mappings are sufficiently informative that

-our pseudo-true estimands would be asymptotically close to the oracle ones. \end{corollary} This corollary makes precise in what sense our estimands approximate the oracle targets.
+then the pseudo-true estimands are asymptotically close to their oracle counterparts. \end{corollary} This corollary makes precise in what sense our estimands approximate the oracle targets.
 When there is little residual variation in outcomes after conditioning on the exposure mapping, the pseudo-true direct, indirect, and total effects are necessarily close to their oracle counterparts.
 In other words, within the class of outcome models that depend on treatment only through the chosen exposure mapping, any method that fits individual outcomes well also delivers a good approximation to the marginal policy effect, and our pseudo-true model is the optimal such approximation in that class.

-\citet{savje2024causal} also uses conditioning to study misspecified exposure mappings.
-He defines causal effects at the level of exposure labels, comparing average potential outcomes under two exposure values $a$ and $b$.
-Although such estimands are well defined for any user-specified exposure mapping, they may not be directly tied to interventions on the underlying treatment assignments and therefore may not admit a straightforward interpretation as causal effects of treatment change.
-See also related discussion in \citet{leung2024discussion,auerbach2024discussion}.

-In contrast, our estimands $\tau_{\MPE}(\pi)$, $\tau_{\ADE}(\pi)$, and $\tau_{\AIE}(\pi)$ are defined through explicit perturbations of the treatment vector: they compare potential outcomes under interventions that differ only in the treatment status of individual units, while holding all other assignments fixed, and then propagate these changes through the analyst’s exposure mapping via the pseudo-true outcome model.
-Each contrast thus corresponds to a well-defined hypothetical intervention, and the resulting estimands can be interpreted as average causal effects of individual treatment changes—decomposed into direct and spillover components—even when the exposure mapping is misspecified.
-See also \citet{loomba2025policy} for related discussions.